DGAP-News: Comcast Utah: Comcast to invest $22 million to expand fiber broadband service to 18,000+ homes & businesses in Eagle Mountain, Utah

 Comcast is also proud to participate in the federal Affordable Connectivity Program (ACP), which is a federal program that provides those who qualify up to $30/month credit towards their Internet service for the duration of the program.
 Eligible customers can apply their ACP credit to any tier of Xfinity Internet service, and Comcast's Internet Essentials customers can effectively get service for free after the credit is applied.
 New and existing Xfinity Internet or Internet Essentials customers can visit www.xfinity.com/free or call 844-389-4681 for more information, to determine eligibility, and sign up.

 Comcast Corporation (Nasdaq: CMCSA) is a global media and technology company that connects people to moments that matter.
-We are principally focused on broadband, aggregation, and streaming with over 56 million customer relationships across the United States and Europe.
+We are principally focused on broadband, aggregation, and streaming with over 57 million customer relationships across the United States and Europe.
 We deliver broadband, wireless, and video through our Xfinity, Comcast Business, and Sky brands; create, distribute, and stream leading entertainment, sports, and news through Universal Filmed Entertainment Group, Universal Studio Group, Sky Studios, the NBC and Telemundo broadcast networks, Peacock, NBC News, NBC Sports, Sky News, and Sky Sports; and provide memorable experiences at Universal Parks and Resorts in the United States and Asia.
+Visit www.comcastcorporation.com for more information.

 Comcast Business offers Ethernet, Internet, Wi-Fi, Voice, TV and Managed Enterprise Solutions to help organizations of all sizes transform their business.
 Powered by an advanced network, and backed by 24/7 customer support, Comcast Business is one of the largest contributors to the growth of Comcast Cable.
 Comcast Business is the nation's largest cable provider to small and mid-size businesses and has emerged as a force in the Enterprise market; recognized over the last two years by leading industry associations as one of the fastest growing providers of Ethernet services.
 For more information, call 866- 429-3085.
 Follow on Twitter @ComcastBusiness and on other social media networks at http://business.comcast.com/social.